helm/helm/docs/chart_template_guide/debugging.md

 - `helm get manifest`: This is a good way to see what templates are installed on the server.

-When your YAML is failing to parse, but you want to see what is generated, one easy way to retrieve the YAML is to commet out the problem section in the template, and then re-run `helm install --dry-run --debug`:
+When your YAML is failing to parse, but you want to see what is generated, one easy way to retrieve the YAML is to comment out the problem section in the template, and then re-run `helm install --dry-run --debug`:

 ```YAML